Museology

 Angeliki Kitsiou

-The course focuses on an overview of the dynamics of cultural practices for the creation of sustainable and thriving communities, while also examining the complexity of planning and decision-making issues related to this perspective on a daily basis.
-Cultural planning organizes strategies for creating a unified framework for the preservation and utilization of cultural resources through a multifaceted approach, which can be understood in relation to:
+The course focuses on an overview of the dynamics of cultural practices in creating sustainable and thriving communities, while it also examines the complexity of planning and decision-making issues related to this perspective in daily life.
+Cultural planning organizes strategies for creating a unified framework for preservation and utilization of cultural resources, through a multifaceted approach, which can be understood in relation to:

-– The use of cultural resources for the integrated development of communities at the local, regional, and national levels
+- The use of cultural resources for the integrated development of communities at local, regional and national levels.

-– The definition of “culture” and “cultural resources,” which cover cultural heritage, local traditions, arts, media, architecture, urban design, recreation, sports, entertainment, and tourism
+- The definition of “culture” and “cultural resources”, which cover cultural heritage, local traditions, arts, multimedia, architecture, urban design, recreation, sports, entertainment and tourism.

-– Approaches to urban and regional planning and the formulation of relevant environmental, social, and economic policies
+- The approach to urban and regional planning and the formulation of relevant environmental, social and economic policy.

-During the lectures, the process of cultural planning will be analyzed, along with the use of examples from the implementation of cultural plans at the national, regional, and local levels.
+During the lectures, the process of cultural planning will be analyzed together with examples from the implementation of cultural plans at national, regional and local levels

 7 ECTS